oxford-pharmacoepi/MR_Sclerostin/README.md

 For more information see our pre-print: https://www.researchsquare.com/article/rs-3209943/v1

 # Running the analysis
-Previously, you must ensure that you have a directory "${folder directory}\MR_Sclerostin_Data" with the following files:
+Previously, you must ensure that you have a directory "{folder directory}\MR_Sclerostin" with the following directories:
+  - LD_ReferencePannel: should contain the 1000 Genomes European reference panel (EUR.bed, EUR.bim, EUR.fam).
+These files will be used to calculate the LD matrix and perform pruning locally.
+Please refer to the following website to download the files: https://mrcieu.github.io/ieugwasr/articles/local_ld.html
+  - OtherSoftware: Install Metal and GWAMA in this directory.
+You can find the instructions to download the softwares in these links: https://csg.sph.umich.edu/abecasis/metal/ (METAL) and https://genomics.ut.ee/en/tools (GWAMA).
+  - Plink: Install PLINK in this directory (https://www.cog-genomics.org/plink/).
+  - SummaryStatistics/Exposure/Ferkingstad_NatureGenetics/assocvariants.annotated.txt/assocvariants.annotated.txt: GWAS summary statistics published by Ferkinstad et al.
+  - SummaryStatistics/Exposure/Ferkingstad_NatureGenetics/13101_60_SOST_SOST.txt/13101_60_SOST_SOST.txt: GWAS summary statistics published by Ferkinstad et al.
+  - SummaryStatistics/Exposure/Pietzner_Science/Science_GWAS.txt: GWAS summary statistics published by Pietzner et al.
+  - SummaryStatistics/Exposure/Sun_Nature/GCST90242722.h.tsv/SOST.13101.60.3.tsv: GWAS summary statistics published by Sun et al.
+  -

+  -
   - GWAS_HipFracture\GCST90161240_buildGRCh37.tsv: GWAS of hip fracture by Nethander et al. (2022).
 Can be downloaded from: http://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST90161001-GCST90162000/GCST90161240/
   - GWAS_IschaemicStroke\Meta_IS_BothMandF_GIGA_EA_allfiles_metaAnalyseSEbased_wogc_2021June11_NeNs3rdDp1e6.gwascatalog.tsv_2: GWAS of ischaemic stroke by Mishra et al (2022).
 Can be downloaded from: http://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST90104001-GCST90105000/GCST90104540/
   - Nature\Nature_GWAS.tsv: GWAS of sclerostin by Sun et al. (2018).
 Can be downloaded from: http://www.phpc.cam.ac.uk/ceu/proteins/